felipefialho/Website/README.md

 Please read this [Coding Style](https://github.com/LFeh/coding-style/) for [Issues](https://github.com/LFeh/Website/issues) and coding standards.

 All changes must be made in `/src` folder.
-The CSS should be modified using the **LESS** preprocessor.
+The CSS should be modified using the **STYLUS** preprocessor.

 ## Getting Started